AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsored-visa-application/landing/submit-evidence/2015-01-01-notification-sent-message.md

-Notifiction to show that Bobbi has been notified.
+Your sponsoring employer has been notified of your confirmation.